 If students appear to be equally divided between two corners, you can give each group one minute to explain why they chose the corner they did and try to convince the other group why they are right.
 Give students the opportunity to move corners before revealing the correct answer.

-COVID Accommodation: You can modify this game to maintain social distance in your classroom.
+If you don’t want to deal with all the moving around, you can modify this game so students play at their seats, while still incorporating body movement.
 Ask each student to stand at their seat and give them different movements for each answer choice.
 Raise hands into an A, crouch down into a little ball for B, make a C with their body (YMCA style), and bend down to touch their toes for D. While students won’t be moving throughout the room, they will get the benefit of standing up and moving their bodies and you can still easily see who has the right answer.

 Roll the Dice